MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v5.md

 **`useXcpretty`** - **Use xcpretty**<br>
 `boolean`.
 Default value: `true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specify whether to use xcpretty to format xcodebuild output.
-Enabling this requires xcpretty to be installed on the agent machine.
-If xcpretty is not installed, raw xcodebuild output is shown. xcpretty is preinstalled on Azure Pipelines hosted build agents.
-See [xcpretty](https://github.com/supermarin/xcpretty) on GitHub.
+Specifies whether to use `xcpretty` to format `xcodebuild` output. `xcpretty` must be installed on the agent machine (It is preinstalled on Azure Pipelines hosted build agents).
+If `xcpretty` is not installed, raw `xcodebuild` output is shown.
+See [xcpretty](https://github.com/supermarin/xcpretty) for more information.
 <!-- :::editable-content-end::: -->
 <br>